peterhinch/micropython-samples/encoders/ENCODERS.md

 # 2. Basic encoder script

-This comes from `encoder_portable.py` in this repo.
-It uses the simplest and fastest algorithm I know.
-It should run on any MicroPython platform, but please read the following notes as there are potential issues.
+This illustrates the basic algorithm used in these drivers, which is the simplest and fastest way I know.
+In practice the interrupt service routines are slightly more complex for reasons discussed below, but this code can be run on any MicroPython platform.
+Note the adaptation for platforms that don't support hard IRQ's.
 ```python
 from machine import Pin